jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 ### About The Layers Up Until Now

 The first layer is the absolute minimum Circular might contain.
 In the second layer you build up a generic version of it, but it’s still described in a way, you couldn’t describe it in Circular itself.
-The third layer is programmed in a way, you could program it in an Circular programming environment.
-So this layer could be reprogrammed in an Circular programming environment.
+The third layer is programmed in a way, you could program it in a Circular programming environment.
+So this layer could be reprogrammed in a Circular programming environment.

 The bottom layers might only contain the absolute base of the systematics of Circular: Circular in its most primitive form, just enough to redescribe it.
 All the extensions are added to the top layer, which can be reprogrammed within the Circular programming environment.